 The suspension pivot balls located in the axle carriers adjust the static camber.
-Camber is factory-set at -1°, with the pivot balls threaded all the way into the suspension arms.
+Camber is factory-set at negative 1-degree, with the pivot balls threaded all the way into the suspension arms.
 To adjust static camber, insert the supplied 2mm hex wrench into the pivot ball (compressing the suspension until the arms are parallel to the ground will allow for easier hex wrench engagement).
 Negative camber can be increased by unthreading the lower pivot ball.
 Zero camber or positive camber (not recommended) can be achieved by unthreading the upper pivot ball.
 Note that camber changes will also effect the toe angle of the wheel being adjusted.

-Static Camber Base Factory Settings Front: -1° camber each side Rear: -1° camber each side
+Static Camber Base Factory Settings

+Front: 1-degree negative camber each side Rear: 1-degree negative camber each side